openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Additional Claims about End-Users {#userclaims}

-In order to fulfill the requirements of some jurisdictions on identity assurance, the OpenID Connect for IDA claims [@OpenID4IDAClaims] specification defines the a number of Claims for conveying End-User data in addition to the Claims defined in the OpenID Connect specification [@!OpenID]:
+In order to fulfill the requirements of some jurisdictions on identity assurance, the OpenID Connect for IDA claims [@OpenID4IDAClaims] specification defines the a number of Claims for conveying End-User data in addition to the Claims defined in the OpenID Connect specification [@!OpenID].

 # Representing Verified Claims {#verified_claims}